Trunk Pitch Oscillations for Energy Trade-offs in Bipedal Running Birds and Robots: Conclusion

-The aim of our study was to show how trunk motion can be leveraged to improve the energy economy.
+The aim of our study was to show how trunk motion can be leveraged to shape the energy distribution.
 As future work, we plan to extend our simulation analysis to other bipedal morphologies and test the validity of our control strategies with real robots.